oscal-compass/compliance-trestle-demos/ssp_author_demo/test_system/ia/ia-7.md

+---
+sort-id: ia-07
+x-trestle-sections:
+  guidance: Control Guidance
+---

-# ia-7 - Identification and Authentication Cryptographic Module Authentication
+# ia-7 - \[Identification and Authentication\] Cryptographic Module Authentication

-## Control Description
+## Control Statement

-- Implement mechanisms for authentication to a cryptographic module that meet the requirements of applicable laws, executive orders, directives, policies, regulations, standards, and guidelines for such authentication.
+Implement mechanisms for authentication to a cryptographic module that meet the requirements of applicable laws, executive orders, directives, policies, regulations, standards, and guidelines for such authentication.

+## Control Control Guidance

+Authentication mechanisms may be required within a cryptographic module to authenticate an operator accessing the module and to verify that the operator is authorized to assume the requested role and perform services within that role.

 ______________________________________________________________________

-## ia-7 What is the solution and how is it implemented?
+## What is the solution and how is it implemented?

+Add control implementation description here for control ia-7

 ______________________________________________________________________